Galileo88/Galileos-Planet-Pack/README.md

 # Changelog:
 ## v1.2.3

-* Separated all base textures into one directory and a separate download to ease the downloads of further releases.

 * Added even more detail to all terrain.
 Can 4K get any better?

+* Applied fixes and optimizations to Scatterer.

 * Changed Grannus' luminosity to match Ciro (sacrifices realism) to fix the general solar panel problems.

 * Fixed the Agency collision with Clever Sats mod.

+* Increased performance optimization for non-Scatterer users.

 * Fixed the Asteroids problem.
 They will spawn now.